metron-labs/secrets-manager-old/sdk/java/gcp/README.md

 ** Configure GCP Connection **

+** Initializes GcpKeyValueStorage **

 Configuration variables can be provided as

+     config_file_location provides keeper secret manager config file location - if missing read from env param KSM_CONFIG_FILE
+     It can be export like "export KSM_CONFIG_FILE = <Config File location>"

-You will need an GCP ProjectId, location, KeyRing to use the GCP KMS integration.
+GCPSessionConfig is needed to initialize GCPKeyValueStorage.
+To initialize GCPSessionConfig, You will need an GCP ProjectId, location, KeyRing, keyId and keyVersion to use the GCP KMS integration.

-For more information on GCP Configuration see the GCP documentation: https://cloud.google.com/kms/docs/reference/libraries#client-libraries-install-java

-Initializes GcpKeyValueStorage

 ```
      	String projectId = "<GCP project id>";
 	 	String location = "<GCP cloud Location>";